backengineering/vmp2/README.md

 ### Warning

+The lessons learned from this 4+ year old project should be passed on to those interested in devirtualization.

-Attempting to identify individual VM handlers is brittle, does not scale, and can be defeated by changes to the virtual machine architecture (interlinking multiple handlers, complex handlers, etc).
-Instead, this project advocates an incremental lifting and control‑flow recovery strategy with minimal VM‑specific deobfuscation logic.
+This project attempts to identify individual VM handlers.
+This approach is brittle, does not scale, and can be defeated by changes to the virtual machine architecture (interlinking multiple handlers, complex handlers, etc).
+Instead, i advocate for an incremental lifting and control‑flow recovery strategy with minimal VM‑specific deobfuscation logic.
 Tools such as [Saturn](https://arxiv.org/pdf/1909.01752), [Triton](https://github.com/JonathanSalwan/VMProtect-devirtualization), and [Mergen](https://github.com/NaC-L/Mergen) have successfully deobfuscated VMProtect with little or no VM‑specific handler identification.
 This repository documents the architecture of VMProtect 2 and serves as a cautionary note: avoid building devirtualization tooling that heavily depend on identifying virtual‑machine‑specific handlers.

 ---

 ### Tools Overview

 - **[vmemu](/vmemu)**
   A Unicorn Engine–based virtual machine exploration tool.
   It allows you to **unpack protected programs** and **analyze control flow** within a specified `vmenter`.
   This tool generates a `.vmp2` file containing the control flow graph of the given VM entry.
-  The resulting `.vmp2` file can then be passed to **[vmdevirt](/vmdevirt)** to recompile the function back into native x86 and reintegrate it into the original binary.
+  The resulting `.vmp2` file can then be passed to **[vmdevirt](/vmdevirt)** to recompile the function back into native x86 and reintegrate it into the original binary. **Please note that this is NOT just a simple tracer which will only discover a single path through a function, it actually identifies virtual jccs and will explore all virtualized control flow.**

 - **[vmdevirt](/vmdevirt)**
   An **experimental LLVM-based recompiler** for `.vmp2` files.